Is a prefab ADU cheaper than a custom accessory dwelling unit?

 As housing prices in California shoot into the stratosphere, ADUs are the go-to choice for homeowners needing more space to live in or rent.
 Prefabs can let you add an ADU with the least amount of disruption to your property at a price equal to or less than a custom ADU.

 Maxable’s Prefab Partners are some of the most experienced in the business.
-Call us today for a free ADU Planning Phone Call and we’ll help you figure out if a prefab ADU is the right choice for you!
+Call us today for an ADU Planning Phone Call and we’ll help you figure out if a prefab ADU is the right choice for you!

 Maxable is California’s leading ADU marketplace.
-After helping write state laws, educating thousands of homeowners, and completing hundreds of Site Evaluations and ADU projects, we know accessory dwelling units better than anyone!
+After helping write state laws, educating thousands of homeowners, and completing hundreds of ADU projects, we know accessory dwelling units better than anyone!
 Get in touch when you’re ready to explore your ADU options, from prefab to custom to garage conversion.